saibadini/myProject/readme.txt

 My Project
 ----------

-This is my first project using Git and Git Bash.
+This is my second update.
-I am learning how to create files, add them to git, commit, and push to GitHub.